 Mt.
-Mitchell is the highest point east of the Mississippi River.
+Mitchell is the highest point in the continental United States east of the Mississippi River.
 The 6,684 summit is named for local professor Elisha Mitchell, who fell to his death while attempting to confirm a prior measurement of the peak’s height.
 The summit is located in Mt.
 Mitchell State Park in western North Carolina, part of the Black Mountains, a subrange of the Appalachians.
 There are multiple routes to the summit, ranging in difficulty from 10-plus miles with 3,000 feet of elevation gain and challenging back country treks to driving.
 The route described here is a good choice for a challenging day hike, offering physical challenge and scenic variety.

 GETTING TO MT.
 MITCHELL STATE PARK